Shiksha Poll Reveals Law Aspirants’ Back-Up Career Choices in 2025 – UPSC, MBA & Beyond

 Law, Law Courses, Law Career

-Moreover, to understand what Law aspirants consider as their “Plan B”, Shiksha recently conducted a poll survey, asking Law aspirants about their backup plans if Law does not work out.
+To understand what Law aspirants consider as their "Plan B", Shiksha recently conducted a poll survey, asking Law aspirants about their backup plans if Law does not work out.
 The results revealed that they are keeping diverse and ambitious options open.
-Continue reading the article for the complete analysis of the poll.
+Continue reading the article where we provide the full analysis of the poll.

 UPSC – The Most Popular Alternative